rampedro/Classical-ML-React/README.md

   - Run the front-end app.

 Instructions for running both the front-end and back-end are in README files within each respective directory.

+# Additional features:

+A new module (Read Data) has been added.
+Its job is to let the react program read the data sent by python backend.